 PLEASE READ BEFORE CONTACTING OUR SERVICE

-We have temporarily suspended our normal appointment booking procedure.
+We have temporarily changed our normal appointment booking procedure.
 This includes closing our online booking system.

 Please see our COVID-19 FAQs for further information.